Gwen was right.

 Bananas don’t get as much respect and attention as they deserve.
 Well past when the need became apparent, a banana genome has finally been released this week.
 Phew!
 The wait has been surprisingly long for the most popular fruit in the industrialized world (in the US, as many bananas are consumed, by weight, as apples and oranges combined) and a key staple food in many developing countries (up to 50% of calories consumed in many African countries) (Grimm, 2008).
 Perhaps that’s because they are kinda crazy.

 Because of this, bananas are also the poster child for the problems of monoculture.
-The Cavendish alone makes up half of the world’s production of bananas – that is half of all the bananas produced each year are clones of a single individual.
-This stage is set for a commercial scale disaster.
+The Cavendish alone makes up half of the world’s production of bananas; half of all the bananas produced each year are clones of a single individual.
+This heavy reliance on a single genotype has set the stage for a commercial scale disaster.
 Every Cavendish is exactly as susceptible to disease and pathogens as every other Cavendish.
-Race 4 Panama disease has already hit Asia – once it gets to Latin America, the Cavendish will be wiped out of commercial scale production.
+Race 4 Panama disease has already hit the banana plantations of Asia – once it gets to Latin America, the Cavendish will be wiped out of commercial scale production.
 It’s happened before.
 The banana of choice of the 1940s was a different variety all together, the Gros Michel, until it was wiped out by Race 1 Panama disease.
 But there are few if any viable replacement varieties waiting in the wings, when the Cavendish finally kicks it.

-Which is why people have been so keen to get this genome.
-The genome reported this week is actually from a “doubled-haploid” variety of banana, the DH-Pahang (on the right in the picture above).
+And that’s why people have been so keen to get this genome.
+The genome reported by D’Hont et al. this week is actually from a “doubled-haploid” variety of banana, the DH-Pahang (on the right in the picture above).
 With two identical copies of its genome, the DH-Pahang sequence would be a lot easier to assemble than the unwieldy, non-homozygous, triploid, Cavendish.

 On a side note, the paper reporting the genome sequence contains possibly the sweetest Venn diagram every used in a molecular biology paper.
 Behold!